lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 We assess the chloroplast assemblies as sufficient and proceed to assemble Illumina assemblies as well.
 In the process, we will also attempt to assemble the mitochondrial genome from Illumina data and compare it to the nanopore assembled mitochondrial genomes.

-Finally, we attempt to assemble the plastids' genomes from Illumina data.
+In the final genome assembly effort, we attempt to assemble the plastids' genomes from Illumina data.
 Plastid Illumina reads were baited in a similar fashion as the nanopore reads but using BWA [@Li2009a] rather than minimap2 and then assembled with SPAdes [@Nurk2017].
 De-novo assemblies of plastids turned out to be highly fragmented and too big compared to the reference, even when reference sequences were taken into account during assembly using the SPAdes `--trusted-contigs` option (+@fig:fig4_chloroplast_spades_assemblies).
 The de-novo SPAdes algorithm seemed to be too cautious in collapsing similar contigs into one, and hence created bubbles in the assembly graph.